PI Apparel 2016 Speakers

 Alexis Kantor is the VP of Apparel and Accessories Product Development and leads a team of over 100 people based in Target Headquarters.
 The team’s mission is to develop Target’s owned brand products that deliver exceptional guest experiences.
 Through continuous innovations, technology, research, body size studies, construction standards and in collaboration with our designers, vendors, merchants and sourcing partners, the product development team focuses on ensuring quality, fit, function and value for the guest.

-Sandra Kuijpers has extensive experience in the field.
-Starting in positions managing CAD-CAM departments at Du Pon & De Bruin, Articles and Hugo Boss for the Boss Black Woman line, in 2005 Sandra left the industry to teach CAD pattern drawing at the Amsterdam Fashion Institute - AMFI.
+Sandra Kuijpers has extensive experience in the field, starting in managing CAD-CAM departments at Du Pon & De Bruin, Articles and Hugo Boss for the Boss Black Woman line.
+In 2005 Sandra left the industry to teach CAD pattern drawing at the Amsterdam Fashion Institute - AMFI.
 During this time Sandra worked with Lectra, Assyst and Gerber and began researching 3D virtual prototyping and teaching 3D virtual garment simulation.
-At AMFI Sandra belongs to the research group Fashion and Technology and at present, combines her AMFI teaching with her MPhil studies at the University of Manchester, where she is researching the relationship between physical and virtual fabric drapes created from objective fabric properties.
+At AMFI, Sandra belongs to the research group for Fashion and Technology, and combines these activities with her MPhil studies at the University of Manchester, where she is researching the relationship between physical and virtual fabric drapes created from objective fabric properties.

 Director Professional Services, Lectra , Germany